Everything Bagel Sourdough Bread

 Expert Tips

-- Most everything bagel sourdough recipes use the seasoning on the crust to impart the flavor, but if you still have kissable breath after a bite of everything bagel anything, was there enough flavor??
+- Maximize flavor: Most everything bagel sourdough bread recipes use the seasoning on the crust to impart the flavor, but if you still have kissable breath after a bite of everything bagel anything, was there enough flavor??
 So to maximize the flavor in this recipe, I’m including it right in the dough!

-- All of the everything bagel seasoning I’ve found in store has at least a small amount of salt in it, so to combat that, I’ve reduced the overall salt in this recipe.
+- Watch the salt: All of the everything bagel seasoning I’ve found in store has at least a small amount of salt in it, so to combat that, I’ve reduced the overall salt in this recipe.
 If you’re using a homemade everything bagel seasoning or one without salt, increase the salt to 10g.

 - Looking for more?
 I have an everything bagel bread machine recipe as well as a sourdough everything bagels recipe!